-carrier medium means any physical object designed principally for use in storing a digital product by any method now known or later developed, and from which a digital product can be perceived, reproduced, or communicated, directly or indirectly, and includes an optical medium, a floppy disk, or a magnetic tape;
+carrier medium means any physical object capable of storing the digital codes that form a digital product by any method now known or later developed, and from which a digital product can be perceived, reproduced, or communicated, directly or indirectly, and includes an optical medium, a floppy disk, and a magnetic tape;

-digital products means computer programs, text, video, images, sound recordings, and other products that are digitally encoded;2 electronic means means employing computer processing; and electronic transmission or transmitted electronically means the transfer of digital products using any electromagnetic or photonic means.
+digital products means computer programs, text, video, images, sound recordings, and other products that are digitally encoded;

+electronic means means employing computer processing; and

+electronic transmission or transmitted electronically means the transfer of digital products using any electromagnetic or photonic means.

-2 For greater certainty, digital products do not include digitized representations of financial instruments.
+&lt;sup>2 For greater certainty, digital products do not include digitized representations of financial instruments.